Filk/Veaper/README.txt

 VEAPER

-Resolve Da Vinci to Reaper
+Convert a AAF Resolve Da Vinci to a Reaper Project